 - Recognize that this is a people change initiative.
 The introduction of self-service isn’t just the implementation of new technology – it’s a change to the way of working.
 It needs organizational change management tools and techniques to help employees buy into, and to flow with, the change.

 - Treat self-help as an important part of self-service.
 The real benefits of self-service for both IT, employees, and the organization’s bottom line come from employees quickly helping themselves, i.e. from self-help.
+This is critical for adoption levels and one of the key tips for IT self-service success.

-- Supercharge your knowledge management Following on from tip #3, the successful capture and reuse of knowledge requires cultural change.
+- Supercharge your knowledge management.
+Following on from tip #3, the successful capture and reuse of knowledge requires cultural change.
 It needs to be embedded in both operational processes and employee recognition and reward frameworks.
 Importantly, there needs to be a sufficient level of available knowledge for the self-help elements of your new self-service capabilities to work.

 - Ensure that your chosen self-service technology has a track record of customer success.
 While most knowledge management capabilities look good on paper, there’s a need to see that they have been successful for others.
 For example, with knowledge access, it needs to be easy to use – otherwise, employees will simply continue to call the service desk.

 - Leverage existing corporate automation capabilities.
 Successful self-service capabilities have both a great front end and a great back end – where automation is leveraged to deliver better, faster, and cheaper service and support.
 Don’t try to reinvent the wheel here.
 Instead, use existing corporate automation capabilities to automate both resolutions and provisioning whenever possible.
+It’s one of the tips for IT self-service success that’s easily overlooked.

 - Offer a choice of access and communication channel to match employee expectations.
 Realize that self-service isn’t always going to be the right solution for employees all of the time.
 Thus, there’s still a need to provide a range of channels.
 Ideally, make self-service the best channel (in the eyes of employees) such that it’s likely chosen (and can realize the anticipated ROI).
 Ultimately, if people are forced to use self-service and it’s not fit for purpose, some employees will either seek help elsewhere or simply “carry on regardless.”

 - Look wider than the IT use cases as early as possible.
 Your investment in IT self-service can also help other corporate service providers such as HR, facilities, and legal.
 This might be as part of an enterprise service management initiative or a different improvement project.
+It’s one of the tips for IT self-service success that’s overlooked at the design and delivery stage.

 - Realize that you’ll never finish getting self-service right.
 Employee expectations will change over time.
 So will the consumer-world services that influence them.
 Hence, continue to question and assess the suitability of your self-service capabilities over time and grasp the opportunities to improve them further.